bustle/ember-mobiledoc-editor/README.md

 * `toggleMarkup`, toggling the passed markup tag name in the current selection.
 * `toggleSection`, toggling the passed section tag name in the current selection.
+Pass a string tagName as an argument.
+Possible valid values: "h1", "h2", "p", "blockquote".
+To toggle to-from a list section pass "ul" or "ol".
 * `toggleLink`, toggling the linking of a selection.
 The user will be prompted for a URL if required.
 * `addCard`, passed a card name and payload will add that card at the end of the post.
 * `addCardInEditMode`, passed a card name and payload will add that card at the end of a post and render it in "edit" mode initially.
-* `createListSection`, changing selected content into list items.
+* [Deprecated] `createListSection`, changing selected content into list items.

 The `editor` object is often used indirectly by passing it to other components.
 For example: